lorencjakub/temp_fablab_bridge/bridge/README.md

 Flask bridge for online courses.

 # LOCAL RUN
-Clone repository, create a new virtual environment and install all dependencies from **requirements.txt** file (recomended python version *3.11.3*).
+Clone repository, create a new virtual environment and install all dependencies from **requirements.txt** file (recommended python version *3.11.3*).
 Then just set up environment variables and run **main_run.py** file.
 When you run Flask server, you can use project Swagger on http://localhost:{port}/apidocs/ (default port for Flask server is 5000).
 Alternatively you can build and run docker container from Dockerfile.dev.

 <br>